Top 10 party Games

 Don’t Blow It

-To play, players must put their tassel on the ground and kneel down behind it.
+To play, give everyone a graduation tassel (this bulk pack is cheap) and a straw.
+Have them put the tassel on the ground and kneel down behind it.
 Players must blow on the tassel using the straw to get it from one side of the room to the other and back.

 A Piece of Advice